 - Create a robust vulnerability assessment (here’s how) and a mitigation plan for identified vulnerabilities.

-- Whether or not it is explicitly required in your standard, we recommend you create a food fraud prevention procedure that defines the methods, responsibilities and criteria for food fraud prevention.
+- Create a food fraud prevention procedure that defines the methods, responsibilities and criteria for food fraud prevention.

 - You should also conduct training for all relevant staff and ensure that the food fraud system is reviewed at least annually.